 Dr. Surber and his wife Deborah, who have been married for 35 years, reside in Valparaiso, Indiana.
-Their son Dr. Timothy Surber is an oral and maxillofacial surgeon practicing in Merrillville and Valparaiso, Indiana with Stevenson and Fairchild OMS.
+Their son Dr. Timothy Surber is an oral and maxillofacial surgeon practicing in Valparaiso, Indiana with Stevenson and Fairchild OMS.
 Their daughter Sarah is a doctor of physical therapy with advanced certification in manual skills.
 She practices in Carmel, Indiana.
 Tom and Debbie are active members of Immanuel Lutheran Church Valparaiso, Indiana.

 Hi, I'm Dr. Randy Schmidt, here at Orthodontic Affiliates, and I thought I'd take a moment to explain to you a program we have here for all of our patients.
 It's called the Orthodontic Affiliates Smile Rewards Program.

 With that program, every patient gets this smile rewards credit card with their own named account on it that they keep, so that each time they come in for their visits, they leave with a tally card that has a whole series of points that the patients earn at each of their orthodontic visits, like having clean teeth, wearing the rubber bands well, getting A's on the report cards, getting a good exam and note from their dentist, did well at their six month cleaning.